redwoodjs/redwood/docs/docs/cli-commands.md

 **Undoing a Generator with a Destroyer**

 Most generate commands (i.e., everything but `yarn redwood generate dataMigration`) can be undone by their corresponding destroy command.
-For example, `yarn redwood generate cell` can be undone with `yarn redwood d cell`.
+For example, `yarn redwood generate cell` can be undone with `yarn redwood destroy cell`.

 ### generate cell